Inigo Philbrick: Arrest and imprisonment

 By late 2019, a number of civil lawsuits were filed against Philbrick for fraud.
 In October of that year, he defaulted on a $14m loan and fled the United States to Australia, Japan, and New Caledonia.
 Eventually in 2020, he settled into hiding in Port Vila, Vanuatu.
 Acting on a request from the U.S. Embassy in Papua New Guinea, Minister Kalsakau subsequently signed a removal order allowing for his deportation from the South Pacific Ocean nation.

 He had been a fugitive from justice in the United States since October 2019, and U.S. Federal law enforcement agents subsequently took the art dealer into custody apprehending him shopping at a market with partner Victoria Baker-Harber.
 He was taken immediately to Port Vila Airport and transported to Guam via Gulfstream V, to answer to a criminal complaint charging him with engaging in a multi-year scheme to defraud various individuals and entities in order to finance his art business.

 Philbrick appeared in court via video link in Guam on June 15 where his charges of wire fraud and aggravated identity theft were read.
 Given his flight risk, the judge remanded him into custody and authorised Philbrick's transfer to the United States.
 American artist, academic and writer Kenny Schachter, who lost more than $1.5 million to Philbrick, called him a "very talented art dealer", a "mini Madoff" who had "sabotaged his entire life for short-term greed", and fell due to "a toxic mix of arrogance and alcohol".
 As early as May 2020, Schachter had written off Philbrick as "the Bernie Madoff of the art world".

 After being incarcerated for nearly a year and a half, Philbrick pleaded guilty to one count of wire fraud on 18 November 2021 in the Southern District of New York.
 On 23 May 2022, he was sentenced by District Judge Sidney H. Stein to 84 months in prison, followed by two years of supervised release and ordered to pay $86m in fraud restitution.
-He served his sentence a Federal Correctional Complex, Allenwood, alongside criminals including Martin Shkreli and James Holmes.
+He served his sentence at Federal Correctional Complex, Allenwood, alongside criminals including Martin Shkreli and James Holmes.
 Philbrick was released from prison in early 2024, following four years incarceration.

 In August 2025, the BBC released a two-part documentary about Philbrick, The Great Art Fraud, which included interviews with Philbrick and his wife.